kesfrance/R-Programming-and-data-science-John-Hopkins/README.md

 I will also add more scripts when I complete more courses in the series.

 The data files contain the data set on which the scripts were evaluated.

+The scripts pollutantmean.R, complete.R, corr.R were developed to analyse the pollution monitoring data for particulate matter air pollution at 332 locations in the united States.
+I will soon upload the data